Nikolai Bogduk

 Nikolai Bogduk AM is a retired Australian anatomist, and emeritus professor of the University of Newcastle Bone & Joint Institute, Australia.
 His research and publications were primarily on the anatomical sources and causes of chronic spinal pain and headache, as well as the development of new diagnostic techniques and treatments for these conditions.
+He has made significant contributions to the field of spinal anatomy, biomechanics, as well as spinal pain diagnosis and management.